facil-io/cstl/fio-stl.md

 The value of `first` is required and used to revalidate `pos` in cases where object insertion or memory changes occurred while iterating.

 The value of `first` is set automatically by the function.
-Manually changing this value may result in unexpected behavior such as the loop restarting, terminating early, skipping some objects or reiterating some objects.
+Manually changing this value may result in unexpected behavior such as the loop restarting, terminating early, skipping some objects, reiterating some objects or exploding the screen.

 #### `MAP_each`